Nevados de Chillán

 Nevados de Chillán is a group of stratovolcanoes located in the Andes of Ñuble Region, Central Chile, and is one of the most active volcanoes in the region.
-It consists of three overlapping peaks, 3212 m Cerro Blanco (Volcán Nevado) at the northwest and 3089 m Volcán Viejo (Volcán Chillán) at the southeast, with Volcán Nuevo in the middle.
-Volcán Viejo was the main active vent during the 17th-19th centuries, and the new Volcán Nuevo lava dome complex formed between 1906 and 1945, eventually growing to exceed Viejo in height by the mid 1980s.
+It consists of three overlapping peaks, 3212 m Cerro Blanco (Volcán Nevado) in the northwest and 3089 m Volcán Viejo (Volcán Chillán) in the southeast, with Volcán Nuevo in the middle.
+Volcán Viejo was the main active vent during the 17th-19th centuries, and the new Volcán Nuevo lava dome complex formed between 1906 and 1945, eventually growing to exceed Viejo in height by the mid-1980s.

 This complex contains two subcomplexes: Cerro Blanco and Las Termas.
 The subcomplex Cerro Blanco includes the volcanoes Santa Gertrudis, Gato, Cerro Blanco, Colcura, Calfú Pichicalfú and Baños.
 The subcomplex Las Termas includes the volcanoes Shangri-La, Nuevo, Arrau, Viejo, Chillán y Pata de Perro.
-In addition, near of the complex there are two pyroclastic satellite cones, the volcanoes Las Lagunillas and Parador.
+In addition, near the complex there are two pyroclastic satellite cones, the volcanoes Las Lagunillas and Parador.